infusionsoft/keap-sdk/sdks/v2/java/docs/AffiliateApi.md

 | **500** | Internal Server Error |  -  |

-## removeProductCommissionFromCommissionsUsingPOST
+## removeProductCommissionFromCommissions

-> void removeProductCommissionFromCommissionsUsingPOST(commissionId, deleteProgramCommissionRequest)
+> void removeProductCommissionFromCommissions(commissionId, deleteProgramCommissionRequest)

 Remove a Product from a Commission Program